Sasha-hk/Sasha-hk/README.md

 **About me:**

-- 🏔️ I'm currently working on [Appointment website](https://github.com/Sasha-hk/Appointment-website "link to the repository")
+- 🏔️ I'm currently working on [Alerki](https://github.com/Sasha-hk/Alerki "link to the repository")
 - 🍀 I'm currently learning node.js
 - 💻 I'm looking for a web developer job
 - ⏳ I'm learn to code for three years